-The anterior transverse spinulose band beneath abdominal segment 8 is more sclerotized and slightly convex to the anterior whilst the posterior band is paler with hair-like spinules (Fig. 4A).
-A lightly sclerotized anal pad is located between these two bands.
-The abdominal segment 8 bears a pair of lateral, translucent subconical appendices, each with an apical tuft (Fig. 4B).
+The anterior transverse spinulose band beneath abdominal segment 8 is more sclerotised and slightly convex to the anterior, whilst the posterior band is paler with hair-like spinules (Fig. 4A).
+A lightly sclerotised anal pad is located between these two bands.
+The abdominal segment 8 bears a pair of laterals, translucent subconical appendices, each with an apical tuft (Fig. 4B).
 The smooth tubular extension of abdominal segment 8 widens distally holding a pair of lateral appendices (Fig. 4C) pointed forward and another pair of near-ventral appendices which are longer and narrower (Fig. 4D).

-Figure 4.
-Abdominal segment 8 features of S. genitalis third instar larva.
-A. Posterior anchor and anal pad, B. Subconical appendix with apical tuft, C. Lateral appendix, D. Near-ventral appendix.
+Figure 4: Abdominal segment 8 features of S. genitalis third instar larva.
+(A) Posterior anchor and anal pad; (B) Subconical appendix with apical tuft; (C) Lateral appendix; (D) Near-ventral appendix.
 Scale bar = 0.01 mm.

 It is important to note that there are three distinct forms of external larval morphology of S. genitalis observed in this study.
-The second group differs from the first group (Fig. 1) by having transverse rows of fine hairs on abdominal segments 3 - 6 (Fig. 5A).
-The third group displays dorsal spinules on abdominal segments 3 - 6.
-These spinules and hairs are arranged in combinations of complete or incomplete rows and do not extend beyond the dorsolateral margins where the formations of spinules as in Figures 2E and 2F are located.
-The tubular extension and lateral appendices of abdominal segment 8 is also shorter in this group (Fig. 5B) but the ventral spinulose band in front of the anal pad is wider (Fig. 5C).
+The second group differs from the first group (Fig. 1) by having transverse rows of fine hairs on abdominal segments 3 to 6 (Fig. 5A).
+The third group displays dorsal spinules on abdominal segments 3 to 6.
+These spinules and hairs are arranged in combinations of complete or incomplete rows and do not extend beyond the dorsolateral margins where the formations of spinules as in Figs. 2E and 2F are located.
+The tubular extension and lateral appendices of abdominal segment 8 are also shorter in this group (Fig. 5B) but the ventral spinulose band in front of the anal pad is wider (Fig. 5C).
 Despite these differences, the ornamentation of various spinules and protuberances of the larval body in these groups are similar.

-Figure 5.
-Variations of external larval morphology within S. genitalis larvae.
-A. Transverse rows of dorsal spinules on abdominal segments 3 - 6 (arrow), B. Short lateral appendix (arrow), C. Wider ventral spinulose band (arrow).
+Figure 5: Variations of external larval morphology within S. genitalis larvae.
+(A) Transverse rows of dorsal spinules on abdominal segments 3-6 (arrow); (B) Short lateral appendix (arrow); and (C) Wider ventral spinulose band (arrow).
 Scale bar = 0.2 mm.